The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 STEP 5: APPLY FOR YOUR PERMIT ONLINE

-Depending on whether you’re going NOBO or SOBO, there are slightly different permit processes for both, but don’t worry, I’ll walk you through each of them:
+Depending on whether you’re going NOBO or SOBO, there are slightly different permit processes for each, but don’t worry, I’ll walk you through them both:

 Depending on whether you’re going NOBO or SOBO, there are slightly different permit processes.